 The U.S is a nation of animal lovers, and we need skilled, compassionate animal care professionals to care for them.
-That could be one reason why the U.S. Bureau of Labor Statistics has predicted that employment of Veterinary Technologists and Technicians will grow 36% by 2018, which is much faster than the average for all occupations*.
+That could be one reason why according to Onet Online, employment of veterinary technologists and technicians is expected to grow by 22% between 2012 and 2022., which is much faster than the average for all occupations1.

 The Veterinary Technology associate degree program at our Citrus Heights campus provides students with the hands-on training and valuable experience they need if they wish to succeed in a career as a Veterinary Technician.
 A profession where, supervised by a licensed veterinarian, they perform a variety of functions within a veterinary practice, from surgical nursing, to laboratory assistance to office administration.